Guaranteed Funding Packages

 All eligible graduate students receiving funding are expected to apply for a SSHRC scholarship.
 We offer support to students preparing these applications.
 We also encourage and support students applying for other external awards.

 English Department Graduate Awards

-Applicants to the SFU English Department may be eligible for nomination for a university Graduate Entrance Scholarship valued at up to $18,000.
-Top Ph.D. students may be eligible for a two-year Graduate Entrance Scholarship valued at up to $19,000 per year.
+Applicants to the SFU Department of English may be eligible for nomination for a university Graduate Entrance Scholarship valued at up to $18,000.
+Top PhD students may be eligible for a two-year Graduate Entrance Scholarship valued at up to $19,000 per year.

-The English Department also has a substantial number of privately endowed scholarships (up to $10,000 each) and graduate fellowships ($6,500) available to qualified applicants as well as continuing students.
-A student must make satisfactory progress in order to maintain department funding.
+The English Department also has a substantial number of privately endowed scholarships (up to $10,000 each) and graduate fellowships ($6,500) available to qualified applicants, as well as continuing students.
+A student must make satisfactory progress to maintain department funding.